-DRGR Grants Analyst - (In place)
+DRGR Grants Analyst - (In place 2.17.2020)

-The DRGR Grants Analyst will perform highly specialized work in complex data management and statistical systems, such as the Disaster Recovery Grant Reporting (DRGR) system and DCA's official grants management system, Grant Application Administration and Management (GrAAM).
+The DRGR Grants Analyst will perform highly specialized work in complex data management and statistical systems, such as the Disaster Recovery Grant Reporting (DRGR) system and DCA's Grants Management System (GMS).
 The DRGR Grants Analyst will prepare databases that provide up-to-date information on the CDBG-DR and CDBG-MIT activities that are underway, including funding data.
 This position will also conduct desk reviews of all CDBG-DR and CDBG-MIT subrecipient draw requests, including supporting documentation and recommend approval to the Director or other designee.
-Upon approval, the DRGR Grants Analyst will draw funds from HUD using the DRGR system.
+Upon approval the DRGR Grants Analyst will draw funds from HUD using the DRGR system.